 - I. Location Plan - II.
 Copies of Approved Building Plans, Structural Plans and Drainage Plans - III.
 Copies of Occupation Permit - IV.
 Floor Plans for Illustrating the Location of Defects and Unauthorized Building Works - V. Photo Records - VI.
 Certified True Copy of Land Registry records (especially for any served Statutory Order, Compliance Letter, etc. under the Building Ordinance or other related regulations). - VII.
-Photo Records of the Survey - VIII.
-Asbestos Investigation Report and Asbestos Abatement Plan (if any) - IX.
-Infra-red Test Report (if any) - X. Structural Survey Report (comprises of various concrete test reports) - XI.
-Breakdown of Cost Estimate for Repair, Maintenance and Remedial Works of the Subject Building - XII.
-Newspaper Cutting for any Special Event Happened (such as fire incident at the concerned building) - XIII.
+Asbestos Investigation Report and Asbestos Abatement Plan (if any) - VIII.
+Infra-red thermographic survey (if any) - IX.
+Structural Survey Report (comprises of various structural test reports) - X. Breakdown of Cost Estimate for Repair, Maintenance and Remedial Works of the Subject Building - XI.
+Newspaper Cutting for any Special Event Happened (such as fire incident at the concerned building) - XII.
 C.V. of all Professionals involved in the Expert Report